springfuse/springfuse.github.com/jsf2-primefaces-spring-webflow-integration-tutorial.md

 * src/main/webapp/WEB-INF/taglib/flows-generated

-We have chosen PrimeFaces because the project is pretty active, the <a href="http://www.primefaces.org/showcase" target="_new">components look great</a> and it was the first to really embrace JSF2.
+We have chosen PrimeFaces because the project is pretty active, the <a href="http://www.primefaces.org/showcase">components look great</a> and it was the first to really embrace JSF2.

 ## JSF 2 & JBoss EL